mrgnhnt96/revali/doc-site/docs/constructs/revali_server/lifecycle-components/exception-catchers.md

 }
 ```

-When `action.unhandled()` is returned, the next `ExceptionCatcher` that catches the same type of exception will be called.
+When `ExceptionCatcherResult.unhandled()` is returned, the next `ExceptionCatcher` that catches the same type of exception will be called.

 ## Handling the Response